Becoming Engaged: Traditional & Modern Engagement Rituals

 This contract was then signed before two witnesses, and presented to the bride and her father.

-In Ancient India, when the two families agreed to the marriage, the man's family sent betrothal gifts to the woman's family.
+When the two families agreed to the marriage, the man's family sent betrothal gifts to the woman's family.

 The gifts mainly included clothes, jewelry, gold, silver and money etc. In ancient times, a gilded silver coin bearing the word "qiu", which means "proposal", was among the gifts, indicating the man's proposal.
 The woman's family would send back another coin bearing the word "yun", meaning "agreed", to signify their consent.